aaltonewmedia/physcomp.newmedia.dog/content/2025/klara-bloch-norup/_index.md

 ---
 **K**

-This is my course documentation!
-I keep the images small.
+This is my course documentation ...

-I think I am going to work with light, maybe in the setting of a concert and maybe something with tables.
-Let's see!
-Follow the process here